Division of Fremantle

-The Division of Fremantle is an electoral division of the Australian House of Representatives in Western Australia.
+The Division of Fremantle is an Australian electoral division in the state of Western Australia.
+It is centred on and named after the city of Fremantle, also including Rottnest Island in the Indian Ocean.
+Since 2016 its MP has been Josh Wilson of the Labor Party.

 Geography

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.